Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: Introduction.

-In the present work we study the effects of boundaries in the development of multiferroic behavior.
+In this work, we study the effects of boundaries in the development of multiferroic behavior in bulk materials, thin films and multilayers.
 This is a complementary effort to first-principles calculations on the magnetoelectric coupling close to surfaces \cite{Tsymbal} or monolayers \cite{Nakamura} of specific materials.
-A straightforward Ginzburg-Landau free-energy analysis with appropriate boundary conditions demonstrates that collinear magnetism can generate a ferroelectric polarisation in the surface proximity, even without invoking the mechanism of phase dislocation \cite{betouras}.
-In addition, due to the absence of inversion symmetry close to surfaces, a term that promotes the Dzyaloshinskii-Moriya interaction (DMI) as a result of spin-orbit coupling can be present, leading to multiferroic behaviour through the promotion of spiral magnetic order \cite{mostovoy, katsura}.
-The underlying assumption is that we deal with predominantly magnetic materials with non-zero coupling between magnetism and electrical polarisation.
-In the following, we analyse separately the two ways of surface-induced multiferroicity.
+A straightforward Ginzburg-Landau (GL) free-energy analysis with appropriate boundary conditions demonstrates that collinear magnetism can generate a ferroelectric polarization near surfaces, even without invoking the mechanism of phase dislocation \cite{betouras}.
+In addition, due to the absence of inversion symmetry close to surfaces, a term that promotes the Dzyaloshinskii-Moriya interaction (DMI) can be present, leading to multiferroic behaviour through the formation of spiral magnetic order \cite{mostovoy, katsura}.
+The underlying assumption is that we deal with predominantly magnetic materials with non-zero coupling between magnetic and ferroelectric order parameters.
+In the following, we analyse separately the two mechanisms.